CCSMB/Standards/Standards/CCSMB-11.md

 7. `/usr/share/applications`
 8. `/Library/Application Specifications`

-If none of the directories listed above exist, compliant software MAY create a directory of its choice, provided it sets this setting and `ccsmb_desktop.install_target` (defined below).
+If none of the directories listed above exist, compliant software MAY create a directory of its choice, provided it sets this setting and `ccsmb.desktop.install_target` (defined below).

 If none of the directories listed aboove exist, application launchers MAY choose to abort launching themselves or to remain open and empty.

-### `ccsmb_desktop.install_target`
+### `ccsmb.desktop.install_target`

 This setting MUST be a string containing a path to a directory.
 The directory MUST be created.
 Compliant software management tooling MUST install applications in this directory.